Advanced-computer-lab-2024/JetSetGo2/README.md

    -  Manage your wallet, loyalty points, and rewards from your profile.
 5. **Engage with Tourists**:
    - Respond to reviews and ratings for your itineraries.

+### Advertisers
+1. **Registration**:
+   - Register your company by providing details such as a website link, company profile, and uploaded documents.
+2. **Promote Activities**:
+   - Create and manage promotional events or activities.
+   - View insights and reports on the performance of your campaigns.
+3. **Admin Features**:
+   - Use tools to track the success of promotions and adjust pricing or availability as needed.

+### Sellers
+1. **Registration**:
+   - Sign up as a seller with your company name, description, and required documentation.
+2. **Manage Products**:
+   - Add, update, or archive products in the in-app gift shop.
+   - Monitor sales performance and available stock.
+3. **Engage with Customers**:
+   - Respond to reviews and ratings for your products.

+### Admins
+1. **Manage Users**:
+   - Approve or reject registrations for tourists, tour guides, advertisers, and sellers based on uploaded documents.
+   - Delete accounts upon request or due to policy violations.
+2. **Oversee Platform Activities**:
+   - Manage promo codes, notifications, and flagged content.
+   - View user and sales reports for all activities.

+### For All Users
+- Access real-time notifications for bookings, updates, and reminders.
+- Use interactive maps to explore itineraries and locations.
+- Enjoy a fully responsive design, accessible on both desktop and mobile devices.

 ## Contribute